 - These kinds of murders are planned.

-- Contract killing, molestation, kidnap, threatening are included in this type of murder.
+- Contract killing, molestation, kidnapping, and threatening are included in this type of murder.

-The criminal rule hence naturally considers murders that took place during several other crimes are automatically 1st degree, be it planned or unplanned.
+The criminal rule hence naturally considers murders that took place during several other crimes are automatically 1st-degree murder, be it planned or unplanned.

-- All the offender of this murder charges faces the same punishments.
+- All the offender of this murder charge faces the same punishments.
 Lifetime imprisonment and parole after 25 years.

-Although the conditions of parole limit their freedoms for the remaining time of their life, any violation of law in parole can result in returning to prison to serve for extra time.
+Although the conditions of parole limit their freedoms for the remaining time of their life, any violation of the law in parole can result in returning to prison to serve extra time.

-Any offend that does not fall in first-degree murder is considered to be second-degree murder.
+Any offend that does not fall into first-degree murder is considered to be second-degree murder.

-- All the offenders of second-degree murderers receive life-time imprisonment with a parole of 10-25 years at the judgment of the judge.
+- All the offenders of second-degree murderers receive lifetime imprisonment with the parole of 10-25 years at the judgment of the judge.

 - 2nd-degree murderers are released earlier than the 1st-degree murderer, although both remain on parole for the remaining time of their life upon being released.

 Any liable crime that does not meet the description of murder is considered to be manslaughter.
-Liable crimes are characterized to include when a person causes the death of another human doing:
+Liable crimes are characterized include when a person causes the death of another human by doing:

 - Unlawful act

-When a criminal intent to kill someone, but someone else dies instead, or the criminal did not intend to kill the person that is known as manslaughter.
+When a criminal intends to kill someone, but someone else dies instead, or the criminal did not intend to kill the person that is known as manslaughter.

 Manslaughter does not have automatic life imprisonment.
-It only remains as an option for the court.
+It only remains an option for the court.

-In case of life imprisonment, there is no minimum time to serve before parole.
+In the case of life imprisonment, there is no minimum time to serve before parole.